-Keyboard Event Mode
+Keyboard Input Mode

-We provide recommended keyboard event mode for the three different keyboard layout sync options.
+Citrix recommends the following keyboard input mode for the different keyboard layout sync options:

-- Scancode keyboard mode for Don't Sync. - Unicode keyboard for Allow dynamic sync and Sync only once when session launches
+• Scancode mode for Don't Sync option.

+• Unicode mode for Allow dynamic sync and Sync only once - when session launches options.

 You can change the configuration of KeyboardEventMode in the wfclient.ini file.
-However, Citrix recommends that you use the recommended keyboard event modes to better work on different use scenarios, physical keyboards, and client devices.
+However, for best performance, use the Citrix-recommended modes for different scenarios, physical keyboards, and client devices.